History of the European Cup and UEFA Champions League: 1985 – Liverpool, Juventus and the Heysel disaster

 Liverpool, having won the 1984 tournament, returned to defend the trophy at Brussels a year later.
 But the 1–0 defeat by Juventus was overshadowed by the death of 39 mostly Juventus fans in the Heysel Stadium.
 The consequence was a five-year ban from European competition for English clubs, with a six-year ban on Liverpool.
-The long term consequences for English club football due to the actions of Liverpool F.C. fans at Heysel were severe in terms of top level success, with English clubs initially struggling to make a significant impact in European competition upon their return from the ban in fact it would be 14 years after Heysel before an English side would again triumph in the competition.
+The long term consequences for English club football due to the actions of the fans at Heysel were severe in terms of top level success, with English clubs initially struggling to make a significant impact in European competition upon their return from the ban in fact it would be 14 years after Heysel before an English side would again triumph in the competition.

 1986 to 1988 – Unlikely heroes

-The first three seasons after the Heysel Disaster saw the European Cup lifted by Steaua București of Romania, Porto of Portugal and PSV Eindhoven of the Netherlands.
-The final between Porto and Bayern Munich was regarded as an especially exciting final, with an audacious back-heel goal by Algeria's Rabah Madjer giving Porto their first title, while Steaua shocked Barcelona in Seville in a penalty shoot-out, when Steaua's goalkeeper Helmuth Duckadam saved four consecutive penalties to win 2–0, making the Bucharest team the first one from Eastern Europe to win.
+The first three seasons after the Heysel Disaster saw the European Cup lifted by FCSB of Romania, Porto of Portugal and PSV Eindhoven of the Netherlands.
+The final between Porto and Bayern Munich was regarded as an especially exciting final, with an audacious back-heel goal by Algeria's Rabah Madjer giving Porto their first title, while Steaua shocked Barcelona in Seville in a penalty shoot-out, when Steaua's goalkeeper Helmut Duckadam saved four consecutive penalties to win 2–0, making the Bucharest team the first one from Eastern Europe to win.

-1989 to 1992 – Milan's assertion, and Barcelona's first title
+1989 to 1992 – AC Milan's assertion, and Barcelona's first title

 In 1989, under the management of Arrigo Sacchi, Milan won the European Cup for the first time in 20 years, defeating 1986 champions Steaua București 4–0 in the final.
 In 1990, Milan retained their title, defeating Benfica 1–0 in Vienna.
 The Dutch trio of Marco van Basten, Ruud Gullit and Frank Rijkaard were the brilliant heart of the Italian side, which also featured a defence comprising Mauro Tassotti, Franco Baresi, Alessandro Costacurta and Paolo Maldini, often considered one of the greatest defences in the history of the game.

 The 1991 trophy went to Yugoslav league champions Red Star Belgrade, who beat Marseille on penalties after a goalless draw.
 The 1991 final was also the only final in the period from 1989 to 1998 that failed to feature an Italian team.
 The ban on English clubs in European football was lifted for the 1990–91 season, but English champions Liverpool were unable to compete in the European Cup because they had to serve an extra year.
 The 1991–92 European Cup, which would be the last season under that name, underwent a change, with the quarter-finals being transformed into a group format.
 The final, played at Wembley Stadium, was won by Barcelona against Sampdoria.
 Barça, at the time nicknamed the "Dream Team", were coached by Johan Cruyff.